junxit/us-congress-bills-111/metadata.md

 - 2009-07-24 — Introduced in House
 - 2009-07-24 — Introduced in House
 - 2009-07-24 — Referred to the House Committee on Financial Services.
+- 2009-07-29 — Considered under suspension of the rules. (consideration: CR H8967-8970)
+- 2009-07-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3330.
+- 2009-07-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-29 — Mr. Moore (KS) moved to suspend the rules and pass the bill.
+- 2009-07-29 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8967-8968)
+- 2009-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8967-8968)